baconpaul/elfin-controller/README.md

 - Damp/Attack needs a custom control since it is 0-63 off and then 64-127 slow to fast
 - some basic code comments would be nice
 - When done remove control lists
-- ToolTips at bottom of screen go off screen

 Future:
 - undo?